Houston lawsuit accuses Bishops Blake, Kyles, Perry and Brown of over one million dollars property theft

 Nonbiblical COGIC Bishops

 These are inglorious acts on the part of COGIC’s leadership.
 However, as we have reported for many years the facts of this case come as no surprise.
 The defendants in this case are no strangers to Report COGIC Abuse.
-Under Enoch Perry’s disastrous reign as chief legal advisor, COGIC leadership has employed unscrupulous tactics against unwitting its own members.
+Under Enoch Perry’s disastrous reign as chief legal advisor, COGIC leadership has employed unscrupulous tactics against its own unwitting members.
 As they did with Brown-Johnson, false promises are made to avert court cases only to later capitulate.
 All four have been involved in numerous cases of sexual, judicial and administrative abuses in the last five years.

 - Bishop Blake – Read here, here and here